 - Vitamins A or C deficiency

-Early Signs of Scale Rot in Snakes
+What Are the Early Signs of Scale Rot?

-To identify any signs of scale rot, turn your snake on its back to inspect its stomach.
+Turn your snake on its back to inspect its stomach.
 If there is any discoloration of the scales, the chances are that your snake has scale rot.

-Once an infection occurs, the snake’s scales may appear very red and start discharging blood-tinged or clear fluid, along with some swelling in that area.
-It is common to see scales entirely sloughing off as the infection progresses.
+Once an infection occurs, the snake’s scales may appear red and start discharging blood-tinged or clear fluid, along with some swelling in that area.
+It is common to see scales sloughing off as the infection progresses.

 Blisters can also merge, resulting in large blotches of infected skin.
 However, once the infection is treated, the snake may shed normally or shed a few times before its skin completely heals.